Health & Diseases

 Chronic Persistent Bone marrow failure, severe bleeding, edema Limited

 Diagnostic algorithm: 1.
-Medical history: Background, travel history, exposure to ticks 2.
-Complete blood count: Characteristic thrombocytopenia 3.
-Serology (ELISA/IFA): positive starting on days 7–10 after infection 4.
-PCR in the early stages or when serology results are inconclusive 5.
-Initiate doxycycline treatment even in cases of suspected infection — it is not necessary to wait for confirmation of the diagnosis based on clinical presentation
+History: origin, travel, tick exposure 2.
+Complete blood count: thrombocytopenia is characteristic 3.
+Serology (ELISA/IFA): positive from day 7–10 after infection 4.
+PCR in the early phase or when serology is uncertain 5.
+Start doxycycline treatment even when ehrlichiosis is suspected — waiting for diagnostic confirmation is not necessary when the clinical picture fits

-• “The dog was in Spain once, three years ago.”
+• “The dog was in Spain once, but that was 3 years ago.”
 Ehrlichiosis can remain subclinical for years and only become symptomatic in the chronic phase.
-The time that has elapsed since the trip does not rule out CME.
+The time elapsed since travel does not rule out CME.

-• “Thrombocytopenia is rare—I don’t need to test for ehrlichiosis.”
-Until proven otherwise, thrombocytopenia in Mediterranean dogs is ehrlichiosis—this diagnosis must be actively ruled out.
+• “Thrombocytopenia is rare — I don’t need to test for Ehrlichia.”
+In dogs from the Mediterranean region, thrombocytopenia should be considered ehrlichiosis until proven otherwise — this differential diagnosis must be actively ruled out.

 • “Doxycycline does more harm than good.”
-Doxycycline is highly effective and has few side effects when used to treat ehrlichiosis.
-Delaying treatment, on the other hand, significantly increases the risk of the disease becoming chronic.
+Doxycycline for ehrlichiosis has few side effects and is highly effective.
+Delaying treatment, however, significantly increases the risk of a chronic course.

-Ehrlichiosis is on the rise in Germany due to imported dogs and dogs traveling abroad.
+Ehrlichiosis is increasing in Germany due to imported and traveling dogs.
 Rapid tests (SNAP tests) for Ehrlichia antibodies are widely available.
-PCR testing improves sensitivity in the early stages.
-Prevention: Tick protection using highly effective products (isoxazolines) reliably prevents transmission—this is important for dogs traveling to the Mediterranean region.
+PCR diagnostics improve sensitivity in the early phase.
+For prevention, tick protection with highly effective products (isoxazolines) reliably prevents transmission — important for dogs traveling in the Mediterranean region.

-Fever, lethargy, loss of appetite, tendency to bleed (nosebleeds, petechiae), and weight loss—especially in dogs with a history of travel to the Mediterranean.
-Thrombocytopenia on a blood count is characteristic.
-Serological testing and, if necessary, PCR confirm the diagnosis.
+Fever, lethargy, loss of appetite, tendency to bleed (nosebleeds, petechiae), and weight loss — especially in dogs with a history of travel to or origin from the Mediterranean region.
+Thrombocytopenia in the blood count is characteristic.
+A serological test and, if needed, PCR confirm the diagnosis.

 How is ehrlichiosis treated in dogs?

-Doxycycline (25 mg/kg/day, for at least 28 days) is the drug of choice.
-Clinical improvement is often seen within 24–48 hours.
-In cases of severe thrombocytopenia, blood transfusions and supportive care may be necessary.
-Early initiation of treatment prevents the condition from becoming chronic.
+Doxycycline (25 mg/kg/day, at least 28 days) is the treatment of choice.
+Clinical improvement often occurs within 24–48 hours.
+In cases of severe thrombocytopenia, a blood transfusion and supportive therapy may be needed.
+Starting treatment early helps prevent a chronic course.

-Ehrlichia canis itself cannot be transmitted directly from dogs to humans—the route of transmission in humans is also via ticks.
-Infected dogs do not pose a direct zoonotic risk, but should be monitored for ticks.
+Ehrlichia canis itself is not directly transmissible from dogs to humans — the route of transmission in humans is also the tick.
+Infected dogs do not pose a direct zoonotic risk, but tick control should be maintained.

 Related terms